SGSMI.ORG

 Would you believe these people were in Chesaning?!
 We have scanned the Burger file.

 But I think it is dead end.
-I do not see Andrew and Catherine.
+I do not see EITHER Andrew OR Catherine.

 I am going out to scan again tomorrow in Chesaning at the Library ~ I will do some searching.